aspencer116/personal-site/index.markdown

 layout: default
 ---

-My name is Andrew and I am a creative problem solver working as a Frontend Designer at [Sparkbox](https://seesparkbox.com/) in Dayton, OH.
+My name is Andrew Spencer and I am a creative problem solver working as a Frontend Designer at [Sparkbox](https://seesparkbox.com/) in Dayton, OH.

 My site is currently under construction.
 I have some big improvements in the plans but crafting a great site takes time.